Mjz86/c_colon/mcc.md

-- purely_functional:
+- `purely_functional`:

- a function f is purelyfunctional if The  returned or outputed value ( via  out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed
+ a function f is purely functional if The  returned or outputed value ( via  out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed

  and   f performs no read operations from non-volatile global, static, or thread-local memory that is mutable